-G.360 - SF 424C Budget Information -Construction Programs
+G.360 - SF 424C Budget Information - Construction Programs

 The SF 424C Budget Information - Construction Programs form is used only in construction grant applications and repair, renovation, and modernization grant applications (activity codes C06, G20, and UC6).
 If you are applying to one of these activity codes, the SF 424C Budget Information - Construction Programs form is the only budget form you need to fill out with your application.
 Refer to your FOA for specific instructions regarding your application.
-When FOA-specific instructions deviate from those in these instructions, follow the FOA-specific instructions.
+When FOA-specific instructions, follow the FOA-specific instructions.